CiscoSE/AMP4E-to-ServiceNOW_Incident/README.md

 ## Technologies & Frameworks Used

-The technologies used is Cisco's AMP for Endpoints, ServiceNOW for ITSM and optionally AWS Lambda to run the code in the cloud if desired.
+The technologies used are Cisco's AMP for Endpoints, ServiceNOW for ITSM and optionally AWS Lambda to run the code in the cloud if desired.

 **Cisco Products & Services:**